Computer Science, iMedia and Enterprise

 Key Stage 4

-At Key Stage 4 students can choose to study either GCSE AQA Computer Science or OCR Cambridge National in Creative iMedia.
-Students also have the opportunity to choose to study the Pearson Technical Award in Enterprise.
+At Key Stage 4 students can choose to study either GCSE OCR Computer Science or OCR Cambridge National in Creative iMedia.
+Students also have the opportunity to choose to study the OCR Cambridge National in Enterprise and Marketing.

 The OCR Cambridge National in Creative iMedia gives students the opportunity to develop sector-specific knowledge and skills in a practical learning environment.
 This course complements the learning in GCSE qualifications, such as Design and Technology, Art and Design, and Computer Science, by broadening the application of ‘design and make’ tasks, working with a media brief and understanding and engaging different audiences through making compelling media products.

-The Pearson Technical Award in Enterprise will teach students the knowledge and skills required to research, set up, run and review an enterprise.
+The Enterprise will teach students the knowledge and skills required to research, set up, run and review an enterprise.
 Students will develop their technical skills such as market research skills, planning, promotional and financial skills using realistic work scenarios, and personal skills, (such as monitoring own performance, time management and problem solving) through a practical and skills-based approach to learning and assessment.